tef20/portfolio_projects/README.md

   * Very popular, well polished intro to CS fundamentals - I focused on first 4 weeks, to gain some familiarity with C language
   * [Course page](https://cs50.harvard.edu/x/2019/)
 * **Introduction to Linux (Linux Foundation, LFS101x)**
-  * Quite a broad introduction to the Linux ecosystem and some of the common systems and tools.
+  * Quite a broad introduction to the Linux ecosystem and some of the common systems and tools
   * [Course page](https://training.linuxfoundation.org/training/introduction-to-linux/)
 * **The Missing Semester (MIT)**
   * A student lead module covering effective use of computer tools often passed over in standard curricula; eg. bash, ssh, vim, git, basic privacy good practice.
   * [Course page](https://missing.csail.mit.edu/ )
 * **Code in Place (Stanford)**
-  * A special pandemic course release, based on the famous CS106A: Programming Methodologies course, using Python; covering control flow, decomposition, abstraction, and testing.
+  * A special pandemic course release, based on the famous CS106A: Programming Methodologies course, using Python; covering control flow, decomposition, abstraction, and testing
   * [Course page](https://codeinplace.stanford.edu/)
 * **Al Sweigart's Automate the Boring Stuff (Udemy)**
-  * A practical introduction to Python for automating desktop tasks.
+  * A practical introduction to Python for automating desktop tasks
   * [Course page](https://www.udemy.com/course/automate/ )
 * **How to Code: Simple Data (UBC)**
   * An introduction to (functional) programming, using a Racket based student language; emphasis on good design and testing (partially completed).
   * [Course page](https://www.edx.org/course/how-to-code-simple-data)
 * **Introduction to Artificial Intelligence with Python (Harvard, CS50ai)**
-  * a more technical course, introducing various search, optimization, and learning algorithms; ways of encoding knowledge and probabilistic reasoning in a program; data management and some useful tools and libraries
+  * A more technical course, introducing various search, optimization, and learning algorithms; ways of encoding knowledge and probabilistic reasoning in a program; data management and some useful tools and libraries
   * [Course page](https://cs50.harvard.edu/ai/2020/)
   * [My repo]()

 ### Mini-courses and Tutorials
 Below are some of the short courses I found particularly helpful.
 * **Learn Git Branching**
-  * Visual tutorial for learning Git branching.
+  * Visual tutorial for learning Git branching
   * [Course page](https://learngitbranching.js.org/)
 * **vimtutor**
-  * Shell based vim tutorial.
+  * Shell based vim tutorial
 * **Regexone**
-  * Interactive tutorial for common regular expressions.
+  * Interactive tutorial for common regular expressions
   * [Course page](https://regexone.com/)

 --------------------------